Shawangunk Ridge

-Name
+Etymology

 The English name, Shawangunk, derives from the Dutch Scha-wan-gunk, the closest European transcription from the colonial deed record of the Munsee Lenape, Schawankunk (German orthography).

 Lenape linguist Raymond Whritenour reports that schawan is an inanimate intransitive verb meaning "it is smoky air" or "there is smoky air".
 Its noun-like participle is schawank, meaning "that which is smoky air".
 Adding the locative suffix gives us schawangunk "in the smoky air".

 Whritenour has suggested that the name derives from the burning of a Munsee fort by the Dutch at the eastern base of the ridge in 1663 (a massacre ending the Second Esopus War).
 Use of the name spread quickly, and it was recorded in numerous land deeds and patents after the war.
 Historian Marc B. Fried writes:

 It is conceivable that this was...the Indians' own proper name for their village [and fort] and that the name was appropriated for use in subsequent land dealings because of the proximity of the...tracts to the former Indian village....The second possibility is that the name simply came into existence in connection with the Bruyn [purchase of Jan., 1682, the first appearance of the name in documentary record], as a phrase invented by the Indians to describe some feature of the landscape.

 Fried also notes that the name's swift spread in the deed record suggests it was in use as a proper name before the Bruyn purchase.
 Shawangunk appears nowhere in reference to the fort in the extensive, translated Dutch record of the Second Esopus War.
 Shawangunk became associated with the ridge during the 18th century.

 In the original Lenape, the word is tri-syllabic, Sha-wan-gun, although in an occasional 18th-century deed it is written with a fourth syllable.
 The correct pronunciation approximates sha (short a) - wan (as in want) - goon (as in book).
 The trailing k is sub vocal and modifies the sound of the n.

 European colonists began to truncate Shawangunk into "Shongum" (/ˈʃɒnɡʌm/ SHON-gum).
 Shongum was mistakenly identified as the Munsee pronunciation by the Reverend Charles Scott writing on Shawangunk's etymology for the Ulster County Historical Society in 1861.
 The error has been reinforced in ethnographic sources and ridge literature, and by historians, librarians, and ridge educators for more than 140 years.

 Both "Shawangunk" and "Shongum" are popular usages among locals native to the region.
 The "Gunks" is also a widely used familiar term for the ridge and has been in use at least since the mid-19th century.
 In a letter dated August and postmarked August 8, 1838, Hudson River School painter Thomas Cole corresponding with painter A.B.
 Durand writes, "Do let me hear from you when you get among the Gunks.
 I hope you will find every thing there your heart can wish."
 The Shawangunks, particularly around Lake Mohonk, were the subject for several Hudson River School painters.